How Does the Human Microbiome Influence Oral and Gut Brain Axes

 This Human Microbiome Cluster brings together five core articles written by Ali Rıza Akın, designed to guide readers from foundational understanding to emerging innovations in microbiome science.

 Reduced levels of Akkermansia muciniphila are among the most consistent microbial patterns associated with inflammation, metabolic dysfunction, and gut-barrier weakening.
-For readers seeking a more profound, science-based exploration of this keystone concept and how it fits into overall microbiome balance, the Akkermansia Microbiome Hub provides a focused continuation:
+For readers seeking a more profound, science-based exploration of this keystone concept and how it fits into overall microbiome balance, the Akkermansia Microbiome Guide provides a focused continuation:

 Start Here: What Is the Human Microbiome?